barryclark/jekyll-now/_posts/2015-05-28-advection.md

 ---
 title: A Walkthrough of the Advection-Differencing Scheme
 description: This is something a little different.
-I'm going to step through solving a practice problem for the MJ2424 Numerical Methods final exam, partially as practice teaching (and understanding) the material, partially as practice writing scientifically, and partially for fun.
+I am going to step through solving a practice problem for the MJ2424 Numerical Methods final exam, partially as practice teaching (and understanding) the material, partially as practice writing scientifically, and partially for fun.
 layout: post

 icon: math-compass